🇬🇧 UK GUIDE · UPDATED

 💰

-Pricing model
+Pricing model clarity

-Game server hosting — common questions
+Best game server hosting UK — common questions

-Entry-level game server hosting starts at around $2–6 per month for small servers (10–20 players).
-Most community servers for 30–100 players cost between $10–30 per month depending on the game and provider.
-Resource-heavy games like Rust, ARK and Valheim require more RAM and cost more than lighter titles like Terraria or CS2.
-Pricing models vary: per-slot (you pay per player slot), RAM-based (you pay for a RAM allocation), or all-inclusive (one flat price covering everything, like DatHost’s €6.90/mo for Minecraft).
+Entry-level game server hosting starts at around £2–5 per month for small private servers.
+Community servers for 30–100 players typically cost £8–25 per month depending on the game and provider.
+Resource-heavy games like Rust, ARK and Squad require more RAM and cost more than lighter titles like Terraria or CS2.
+Pricing models vary: per-slot (you pay per player slot), RAM-based (you pay for a memory allocation) or all-inclusive (one flat price covering everything).
 Longer billing cycles typically unlock significant discounts — annual billing often saves 40–50% compared to monthly.
+Additionally, several providers including DatHost and ScalaCube offer trial or free tiers to test before committing.

 For beginners, DatHost and ScalaCube are the most accessible starting points.
-DatHost offers one-click setup, an intuitive panel, and all features included at a single price — no technical knowledge required to get a Minecraft, Valheim or Palworld server running.
+DatHost offers one-click setup with an intuitive panel and all features included at a single price — no technical knowledge required to get a Minecraft, Valheim or CS2 server running.
 ScalaCube offers a free tier for testing before committing to paid hosting.
-For Minecraft specifically, BisectHosting and Apex Hosting also have strong beginner-friendly reputations with extensive documentation and 24/7 support.
-All four providers offer money-back guarantees, so there is no risk in trying them.
+For Minecraft specifically, Apex Hosting and BisectHosting additionally have strong beginner-friendly reputations with comprehensive documentation and 24/7 support teams.
+All four providers offer money-back guarantees, so there is no financial risk in trying them before committing long-term.

 About the author